Drahsid/XIIHook/README.md

 ### Control the in-game multiplier
 Is 4x speed not enough?
 Make it 24x!
 Want to punish yourself for trying to use the in-game multiplier?
 Set the values 1!
 Whatever you want, you have complete control.

+### Control what you see
+Feel a bit claustrophobic with the game's low field of view?
+Fear not!
+You can change it to whatever you like- you could even lower it if you want a good closeup.

+#### Change the Gamma
+Alongside the field of view customization, you can also modify the game's gamma!

 ### Keep your resources
 Tab out of the game to go reply to a pesky email and find that it's hogging all of your computer's resources?
 No longer!
 You can tone the game down when it's your current focus.